ilan9175/flf-uikit/README.md

-# 🥙 Falafel UIkit
+# 🌙 Moonica UIkit

-Falafel UIkit is a set of React components and hooks used to build pages on Falafel's apps.
+Moonica UIkit is a set of React components and hooks used to build pages on Moonica's apps.
 It also contains a theme file for dark and light mode.
 This project is fork from pancakeswap-uikit

 ## Install